dreamcatcher-tech/jest-ai/README.md

 AI Agent testing suites

 The goal of this repository is to produce bots that are listed in the `bots/` folder.
-These bots can call each other, and coordinate together to give the user what we want them to have.
+These bots form a botnet where they can call each other, and coordinate together to give the user the best possible answer.
 Primarily we are making an AI assistant to help advise on matters of the Dreamcatcher, but the general framework is applicable to everything.

 These bots should be able to call functions and perform tasks that alter external system state.
-These bots will be used to write and main this repository, as a ranging shot for the coming age of `anything apps`
+These bots will be used to write and maintain this repository, as a ranging shot for the coming age of `anything apps`

 The first bot to load is always the `colonel`.
 This bot controls all the other bots, and is intentionally difficult to modify as doing so would render the application unusable.